Alluxio/alluxio/docs/en/Overview.md

 ## What is Alluxio

 Alluxio is the world’s first memory-speed virtual distributed storage system.
-It unifies data access and bridges computation frameworks and their underlying storage systems.
+It bridges the gap between computation frameworks and storage systems, enabling applications to connect to numerous storage systems through a common interface.
-Applications can access data stored in numerous storage system through a single unified source.
 Alluxio’s memory-centric architecture enables data access at speeds orders of magnitude faster than existing solutions.

 The Alluxio project is open source under [Apache License 2.0](https://github.com/alluxio/alluxio/blob/master/LICENSE)